raaquino/amadeus-sdk-php/README.md

 Destination(Poinst of interest).
 You can get started in minutes by installing the SDK through Composer or by downloading a single zip or phar file from our latest release.

+Inspired by the simple API wrapper provided by dahabtours GmbH

 ## Features

 * Provides easy-to-use HTTP clients for all supported Amadeus